eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

     - "Yes" button
     - "No" button
 - The popup should be both horizontally and vertically centered (w.r.t. the game window)
-- If the user clicks "No", then they are returned back to the pause menu (i.e. hide the confirmation popup and the pause menu appears)
+- If the user clicks "No", then they are returned back to the pause menu (i.e. hide the confirmation popup and show the pause menu)
 - If the user clicks "Yes", then the popup disappears and the word "Restarting..." appears in the center of the screen; after 3 seconds, the game restarts from the "Get Ready" state (see [overview video](#objective))